msa-em/nanocartography/nanocartography.md

 probe.
 The probe will be considered an objective frame of reference oriented at \[001\].
-The orientation of the sample can be described for any crystallographic orientation within the sample, whether a single grain or the orientation of two crystals across a boundary. ***Figure 6***b shows an observed pole (red and blue) for two grains, of which the unit vectors for each crystal in black.
+The orientation of the sample can be described for any crystallographic orientation within the sample, whether a single grain or the orientation of two crystals across a boundary. [](#fig6)b shows an observed pole (red and blue) for two grains, of which the unit vectors for each crystal in black.
 The knowledge of the location of the observed poles and the unit vectors will be important for obtaining the most information from a sample (e.g., the local misorienation